Mohamed-Akram-Hl/docs/2. Getting Started/Getting Started.md

 # Getting Started

-### Learn Lesko
-Lesko is a programming language designed to be as near as possible to the algorithmic language.

-Lesko can be used to solve some basic problems.
 ### Creating Lesko File
 * Create a folder whereever you want and open it with Visual Studio Code